NOTE: There Are 2 Public Notice Listed Below

 614-645-8069

-This notice shall satisfy two separate but related procedural requirements for activities to be undertaken by the City of Columbus.
+This notice shall satisfy two separate but related procedural requirements for an activity to be undertaken by the City of Columbus.

 REQUEST FOR RELEASE OF FUNDS

-On or about, but not before, July 16, 2025, the City of Columbus, Department of Finance and Management will submit a request to the U.S. Department of Housing and Urban Development (HUD) for the release of HOME Investment Partnerships Program (HOME) funds under Title II of the Cranston-Gonzalez National Affordable Housing Act, as amended, and HOME Investment Partnerships American Rescue Plan Program (HOME-ARP) funds under Section 3205 of the American Rescue Plan Act of 2021, as amended, and Project-Based Housing Choice Voucher (PBV) program funds under Section 8(o)(13) of the U.S. Housing Act of 1937, as amended, to undertake the following projects known as:
+On or about, but not before, January 5, 2026, the City of Columbus, Department of Finance and Management will submit a request to the U.S. Department of Housing and Urban Development (HUD) for the release of HOME Investment Partnerships Program (HOME) funds under Section 288 of Title II of the Cranston-Gonzalez National Affordable Housing Act (NAHA), as amended, to undertake the following projects known as:

-The City of Columbus has determined that the projects will have no significant impact on the human environment.
+The City of Columbus has determined that the project will have no significant impact on the human environment.
 Therefore, an Environmental Impact Statement under the National Environmental Policy Act of 1969 (NEPA) is not required.
-Additional project information is contained in the Environmental Review Record (ERR) on file at the Department of Finance and Management at the above address, and the ERR is available via email by contacting grantsmgmt@columbus.gov.
+Additional project information is contained in the Environmental Review Record (ERR) on file at the City of Columbus, Department of Finance and Management at the above address.
+The ERR is available via email by contacting grantsmgmt@columbus.gov.

 PUBLIC COMMENTS